Non-GAAP Financial Measures

 Consolidated Debt-to-Consolidated EBITDA, as defined, is calculated as net debt, including debt for which the Company is a co-borrower, divided by consolidated EBITDA, as defined, for the trailing -12 months.
 Consolidated EBITDA is generally defined as earnings before interest expense (benefit), income tax expense, and depreciation, depletion and amortization expense for continuing operations.
 Additionally, stock-based compensation expense is added back and interest income is deducted in the calculation of consolidated EBITDA.
 Certain other nonrecurring items and noncash items, if they occur, can affect the calculation of consolidated EBITDA.

 Adjusted consolidated gross profit and adjusted consolidated earnings from operations represent non-GAAP financial measures.
-Management presents these measures for investors and analysts to evaluate and forecast the Company's financial results, as acquisition-related expenses, net, the impact of selling acquired inventory due to the markup to fair value as part of acquisition accounting, and asset and portfolio rationalization charges are nonrecurring.
+Management presents these measures for investors and analysts to evaluate and forecast the Company's financial results, as acquisition-related expenses, net and the impact of selling acquired inventory due to the markup to fair value as part of acquisition accounting are nonrecurring.